atunjeafolabi/estate-intel-book-api/README.md

 - Run local dev server: ```php artisan serve```

 ## Usage:
-Using Postman, the following endpoints are available
+The following endpoints are available and can easily be accessed as follows:

 ### Get list of books